gavodachs/docker-dachs/README.md

 (host)$ docker run -dt --name postgres chbrandt/dachs:postgres (host)$ docker run -dt --name dachs --link postgres -p 80:80 chbrandt/dachs:server
 ```
+> *Note:* the `postgres` container _must_ be named "`postgres`" when running it.

 After those lines, go to <http://localhost> (in the web browser) to see the
 default DaCHS web interface.

 **_DaCHS-on-Docker_ is running**.

-Surely, there is no data in there, in the next section we'll go through an
-example of how to feed it a dataset.
-But before going to the next session, let's just handle for a moment the Docker
+Before going to the next session -- where we'll add some data to it, let's just handle
-command-line interface to change the state of DaCHS .
+for a moment the Docker command-line interface to change the state of DaCHS.

 Let's modify the _name of our site_.

-The next commands will modify the content of a Dachs's configuration file, and
+We will do that by adding the respective parameter to dachs' configuration file, and
-then we will restart `gavo` (the `dachs` daemon):
+then restart `gavo` (the `dachs` daemon):
 ```
 $ docker exec dachs bash -c 'echo "sitename: Short Site-name" >> $GAVOSETTINGS'
 $ docker exec dachs bash -c 'gavo serve restart'
 ```

-Now, going back to our browser's <http://localhost> (possibly refresh the page),
+Going back to the browser's <http://localhost> (possibly refresh the page),
 we should see the new title "Short Site-name".

 That's quite cute, isn't it?
 Now let's put some data in it.

----
-* *Note-1:* the `postgres` container _must_ be named "*postgres*".
-* *Note-2:* the `server` container exposes port "*80*".
----

 ### Feeding data: ARIHIP example